-The industrial sector has faced a multitude of uncertainties across the supply chain network—from Covid to commodities shortages—but still face immense pressure to seamlessly deliver materials and finished goods despite disruptions.
+The industrial sector has faced a multitude of uncertainties across the supply chain network—from Covid to commodities shortages—but still faces immense pressure to deliver materials and finished goods despite disruptions seamlessly.

 During the Supply Constraints: Manage your Multi-tier Supply Chain Effectively webinar, addressing the issues currently impacting industrial manufacturers sparked a lively discussion from:

 - Dr. Frank Stegherr, Senior Vice President Supply Chain Management & Logistics at Schaeffler